 Conrad formerly worked as an Investment Director at Standard Life Investments (London) where he was responsible for selling to Multi-Managers, Private Banks and Family Offices.
 Prior to this he worked for both Gartmore Fund Managers (Regional Sales Manager - London & South-East) and Prudential-Bache Securities (Regional Sales Co-Coordinator - Europe & Middle East).
 Conrad is the holder of the Investment Management Certificate (IMC) and General Securities Representative Exam (NYSE Series 7).
 He graduated from The University of Leeds (BA Hons Politics) and The London School Of Economics & Political Science (MSc.
 Soviet & Post Soviet Studies).

-Hugo Cardale – Sales and Marketing
+Hugo Cardale – Sales and Account Manager

 Hugo graduated from Newcastle University in 2011 with a 2.1 BA (Hons) in Economics and recently passed the Investment Management Certificate from the CFA Society of the UK.
 Whilst at university he set up an ice cream van business, Mr Whippies Whippilicious Whips, to finance his studies by selling ice creams over the summer months.